SC11-Grp3/SC1015-Movie-Success/README.md

 *'Success' definition - Generated revenue is higher than budget spent to produce the movie*

 For a detailed walkthrough please view the source code in order:
-1. Data Cleaning
+1. Data Importation & Description
-2. Data Visualization
+2. Data Extraction & Cleaning
-3. Data Splitting and Resampling
+3. Exploratory Data Analysis & Visualisation
-4. Logistic Regression
+4. Linear Regression
-5. Neural Network
+5. XGBoost
+6. Bonus(Recommendation System Based On Content)

 ### OR

 View the code as a whole:
 1. Whole Code